LYRA (LYRA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 LYRA Historical Price

-According to the latest data gathered on LYRA live price page, the current price of LYRA is 0.00366898USD.
-The circulating supply of LYRA(LYRA) is 1.00B LYRA , giving it a market capitalization of $3.67M.
+According to the latest data gathered on LYRA live price page, the current price of LYRA is 0.00250743USD.
+The circulating supply of LYRA(LYRA) is 1.00B LYRA , giving it a market capitalization of $2.53M.

 The LYRA Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LYRA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.